leighklotz/celestial-call/README.md

 ![Cosmic Call, Pythagorean Theorem](doc/pythagoras-256.jpg) ![Rider-Waite Tarot Deck, The Hermit](doc/the-hermit-256.jpg)

-Celestial Call combines the [Cosmic Call](https://en.wikipedia.org/wiki/Cosmic_Call) "interstellar radio message" images, 127x127 pixels with the [Rider-Waite Tarot Deck](https://en.wikipedia.org/wiki/Rider-Waite_tarot_deck) images, scanned by Wikipedia volunteers (see their [copyright](tarot/COPYRIGHT.txt), interspersed with one image from each set.
+Celestial Call combines the [Cosmic Call](https://en.wikipedia.org/wiki/Cosmic_Call) "interstellar radio message" images with the [Rider-Waite Tarot Deck](https://en.wikipedia.org/wiki/Rider-Waite_tarot_deck) images, interspersed with one image from each set.
 There are 23 images in each set, the Cosmic Call a complete set from the [Dumas-Dutil Message](http://www.plover.com/misc/Dumas-Dutil/messages.pdf) by way of Wikipedia.
 The Tarot deck consists of the 22 "Major Arcana," each individual, plus a single card from the 52-card, four-suited deck that form the "Minor Arcana," the Ace of Wands.

-Please enjoy alternating views of our scientific attempts to contact extraterrestrial beings with our spiritual ones.
-Each image presents an archetype, whether it be that of the magician, the Pythagorean theorem, or of man and woman.
+Please enjoy views of our scientific attempts to contact extraterrestrial beings alternating with our spiritual ones.
+Each of these 46 images presents an archetype: the magician, the Pythagorean theorem, or different views of the human body.

 <p>
 <img alt="Tarot Card, the Magician" title="Tarot Card, the Magician" src="images/tarot/RWS_Tarot_01_Magician.jpg" width="127px" valign="middle" />